goyalparth61-netizen/Cipher-Room/README.md

 # 🤝 Contributing

-Contributions are welcome!
+We welcome contributions from developers, cybersecurity enthusiasts, designers, and AI researchers.

-If you'd like to improve **Cipher Room**, feel free to:
+If you'd like to contribute:

-- ⭐ Star the repository
+- ⭐ Star this repository
 - 🍴 Fork the project
-- 🌱 Create a feature branch
+- 🌿 Create a new branch
 - 💻 Commit your changes
 - 🚀 Open a Pull Request

-Together, let's build the next generation of AI-powered cybersecurity games.
+Together, let's build the future of AI-powered cybersecurity gaming.

 ---